rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_2.md

 From late 1925 onwards, the form was divided into 4 sections A, B, C, and D, with the front being section A, the main daily form, and the back used for section B (monthly figures), section C (metadata) and section D (instructions), as well as the printer information and Printing code.

+In the tables below which summarise changes between versions of the form, [A], [B], [C], and [D] are used to identify the section of the form related to a particular change.

 ### Practicalities of following double-sided form evolution

 The use of both sides of the form has a few implications for the process used here for following and recording the evolution of the daily rainfall form over time, particularly as only the online scanned